75 Things You Should Never Do For Your Health

 The Rx: "In fact, even if you are an athlete and regularly exercise, I still would not recommend sports drinks at any time other than when you are actually in the middle of exercising," says Tavel.
 "This is the only time where a sugar and salt hit will not necessarily be bad for you.
 All in all, I would still go for just water and maybe a quick, bite-sized snack like fruit or nuts."

 You Add—Don't Subtract—Added Sugars

 "I think the biggest health mistake people make at this time is ignoring the amount of sugar they put into their bodies," says Ziv M. Peled, MD, of Peled Plastic Surgery.
 "The scientific literature is now replete with data that suggests increased sugar intake result in greater insulin levels which in turn results in greater amounts of overall inflammation and fat deposition/storage.
-More specifically, people don't realize that where that sugar comes from—like ketchup and dairy.
+More specifically, people don't realize where that sugar comes from—like ketchup and dairy.
 While being mindful of this intake may take a bit of work in the short term, over time it is a habit that can easily be incorporated into a more healthy lifestyle and is worth its weight in years and months of greater health and vitality."

-Recommendation: A book like Zero Sugar Diet identifies those added sugars—and helps you eliminate them.
+The Rx: A book like Zero Sugar Diet identifies those added sugars—and helps you eliminate them.